chakri15797/angular-homesearch-app/README.md

 cd <folder-name>

-Terminal-1: ng serve
+Terminal-1: Run ng serve and
 Open http://localhost:4200 in a browser to check webpage

-Terminal-2: json-server db.json
+Terminal-2: Run json-server db.json and
 Open http://localhost:3000 in a browser to check the json-server